-The Title IX Office works closely with a variety of campus and community resources to make appropriate referrals for students, faculty, and staff.
+The Title IX Office works closely with a variety of campus and community resources to make appropriate referrals for students, faculty and staff.

-Brief, solution-focused model of counseling at Wake Tech.
+Brief, solution-focused model of counseling at Wake Tech

-An impartial resource for students, faculty, staff, and administrators to assist in finding options for addressing concerns, resolving conflicts, and handling a variety of institutional issues as they arise, in a confidential and informal manner.
+An impartial resource for students, faculty, staff and administrators to assist in finding options for addressing concerns, resolving conflicts and handling a variety of institutional issues as they arise, in a confidential and informal manner

-Dedicated to protecting the life and property of students, faculty, staff, and visitors on all Wake Tech campuses.
+Dedicated to protecting the life and property of students, faculty, staff and visitors on all Wake Tech campuses

-Violence Against Women Act (VAWA) Brochure
+Violence Against Women Act (VAWA) brochure

-Although we are required by the federal government to provide you this free course, completion is optional, yet it is highly recommended.
+All new students have been assigned an online Title IX course entitled Preventing Sexual Assault.
+Although Wake Tech is required by the federal government to provide this free course, completion is optional; yet it is highly recommended.

 Raleigh Police Department

-Department of Education Resources
+U.S. Department of Education resources